-This module examines theories, practices and issues of sex education in changing society and youth cultures.
-In particular, the module expects to help participants examine different sex education models and review sex education policy and curriculum of Hong Kong and their own schools.
+The module aims to help participants critically examine theories, models, practices, and issues of sex education policy and curriculum in Hong Kong and elsewhere.
 It also aims to help participants equip their students with knowledge, skills and attitudes in two major aspects: (a) developing positive sexual identity and attitudes toward sexuality and sex, engaging in healthy dating and relationship as well as handling breakup meaningfully, and understand the importance of abstinence and safe and responsible sex; and (b) protection from casual sex, sexually transmitted diseases, unwanted pregnancy, abortion, sexual harassment and abuse, and abnormal relationships.
 The module also examines controversial issues such as pre-marital sex, cohabitation, homosexuality, psychology of taking nude photo/video, teacher-student love and professional integrity, and compensated dating and materialism.
 Real school cases in Hong Kong would be discussed in class.
+Some cases may include languages and images that participants may feel uncomfortable or offended.
+Assessment: 100% coursework.

-MEDD7099.
-Life education policy and curriculum
+MEDD7099 Life education policy and curriculum